alexander-marquardt/es_local_indexer/README.md

 python3 searching_app.py -p PATH_TO_DOCS -i INDEX_NAME
 ```
 The PATH_TO_DOCS and INDEX_NAME should be the same as the values specified when ingesting the documents into Elasticsearch.
 This will allow you to connect to http://127.0.0.1:5000/ with your web browser, and to begin searching the documents that you previously downloaded and indexed into Elasticsearch.

+Keep in mind that this application has not been specially tuned or configured for the Elastic html documentation.
+Therefore the search results may not be exactly as you might expect - for example, if you search for the words "ingest nodes", you will received what appear to be several pages of results which appear to be nearly identical.
+This is because we have ingested all of the documentation for all versions of Elasticsearch, and we have not added any filtering for a specific version.
+If this application were targetted only for presenting Elasticsearch documentation, we would likely add a "version" dropdown along with a [bool filter](https://www.elastic.co/guide/en/elasticsearch/reference/7.3/query-dsl-bool-query.html) to ensure that only documentation from a single version of Elasticsearch is presented for any given search.

 # Contributions
 The functionality provided here is bare-bones, and there is a lot of room for improvements.
 Feel free to copy/fork/modify this code and contribute back.